This new report from Live Science gives us some numbers about who initiates divorces most frequently.

 My friend Dina says that she only knows one happily married couple from among her friends.
 The most frequent case she sees is wife is working in order to pay for big house, two cars, etc. and wife is denying husband sex, which makes him disengage from the marriage.
 A working wife tends to not be as responsive to the needs of husband and kids as a non-working wife, probably in part due to work stress.
 There is an epidemic of sex-withholding by women, and it causes men to disengage from marriage because they feel unloved.
 Although women tend to rebel against the idea that the man’s bad behavior is their fault, and that there is a “contractual” nature to marriage, that is how marriage works.
 You cannot stay married, women, by just doing whatever you feel like, and NOT doing whatever you DON’T feel like.
 Men will disengage when their needs are not supplied, and that’s no fault of theirs.
 It’s your fault.
 Denying relationship obligations causes men to underperform.

 Feminism is often linked closely to “independence”.
 There is a lot of confusion over what the word independence means among young, unmarried women.
 A man uses that word to mean “lack of financial dependence on parents, the state, etc. because of good decisions in education, career and finances”.
 But a woman means “not having to care about the needs of a man and the leadership of a man, or the needs of children while still getting what I want from men and children”.
-That’s not compatible with life-long married love.
+That attitude is not compatible with life-long married love.

 Emotions are bad